-1. a) Boiling b) Baking c) Steaming , , , , , , 0 2.
-The basic sanitation practices in a salon involve: a) Ventilated rooms b) Safe drinking water c) Cleans towels and gowns 3.
-Cleaning of combs involves: a) Removal of hair from combs and brushesb) Immersing combs and brushes completely into a bowl of soapy water for several minuc) Cleaning each comb separately with a small brush 4.
-A client record card is a card I that contains: a) Client information b) Directions to the salon the salon c) Product information 5.
-When the client has left the treatment area, the following the nings need to be done: a) Towels washed b) Products tidied away and disposables thrown away c) Worktops and trolleys dis infected and tools sterilised

-6. Sterilisation is a process of: h\ Dagtifi.a.e. de a considera ant a) Destroying bacteria b) Beautifying ne equipment c) Storing the equipment 7. .
-All tools and equipment must be cleaned, disinfected and sterilised to: a) Prevent infections b) Cross contamination c) Maintain hygiene 8.
-As a beauty professional, you will make sure your reception area is: a) Always tidy b) Magazines a re available for customers c) Empty cups are removed as soon as possible Practical Pra octical-1 Role play for filling (Client Card c:II a client Pecord Card with all t the necessary information regard ling corvices personal data comments etc.
+1. Sterilisation involves: a) Boiling b) Baking c) Steaming 2.
+The basic sanitation practic a) Ventilated rooms es in a salon involve: b) Safe drinking water c) Cleans towels and gowns 3.
+Cleaning of combs involves: a) Removal of hair from combs and brushes b) Immersing combs and brushes completely into a bowl of soapy water for several minutes c) Cleaning each comb separately with a small brush 4.
+A client record card is a card a) Client information c) Product information d that contains: b) Directions to o the salon 5.
+When the client has left the treatment area, the following things need to be done: a) Towels washed b) Products tidied away and disposables thrown away c) Worktops and trolleys disinfected and tools sterilised 6.
+Sterilisation is a process of: a) Destroying bacteria c) Storing the equipment b) Beautifying the equipment 7.
+All tools and equipment mu a) Prevent infections ust be cleaned, disinfected and s b) Cross contamination 8.
+As a beauty professional, you a) Always tidy c) Empty cups are removed , area is: are available for customers Practical Practical-1 Role play for filling Client Card etc.